swiftlang/swift/docs/WindowsBuild.md

 The commands below (with the exception of installing Visual Studio) must be entered in the "**x64 Native** Tools Command Prompt for VS2019" (or VS2017, VS2022 depending on the Visual Studio that you are using) in the Start Menu.
 This sets environment variables to select the correct target platform.

+> **NOTE:** This guide is intended for toolchain developers who wants to develop or build Swift on their own machine.
+For building and packaging a standard toolchain, please refer to [`build-windows-toolchain.bat`](../utils/build-windows-toolchain.bat).

 ## Install dependencies

 ### Visual Studio